PandragonXIII/CIDER/README.md

 ### Efficiency
 Timely inference is crucial for safeguarding MLLMs in real-world applications.
-Table \ref{tab:time} shows the time required to process a single input pair and generate up to 300 tokens with different MLLMs, comparing no defense, *CIDER*, and *Jailguard*.
+The table below shows the time required to process a single input pair and generate up to 300 tokens with different MLLMs, comparing no defense, *CIDER*, and *Jailguard*.

 | Model | Original | *CIDER* | *Jailguard* |
 | ----- | -------- | ------- | ----------- |